-At one time I would have said any camera which will allow you focus down to 1:1 with or without a macro lens, extension tubs or supplementary lens would do but now that point and shoot digital cameras are so popular I am not so sure.
+At one time, I would have said any camera that allows you to focus down to 1:1 with or without a macro lens, extension tubs, or supplementary lens will do, but now that point and shoot digital cameras and cell phone cameras are so popular, I am not so sure.

-These types of cameras tend to be short on fetchers that allow good control of exposure and focus.
-Trying to see if a macro image on an LCD screen is in focus seams to be near impossible and trying to control depth of field is no better.
-It maybe that these are entry level cameras and generally used by people new to photography thus don't have the experience to use them well.
+These types of cameras tend to be short on features that allow good control of exposure and focus.
+Trying to see if a macro image on an LCD screen is in focus seems to be near impossible, and trying to control depth of field is no better.
+It may be that these are entry-level cameras and are generally used by people new to photography, thus they don't have the experience to use them well.

-I started out using a standard 50 mm lens with extension tubes or close up lenses this worked fine although it was a bit of a hassle having to change extension tubes all the time.
-When I up dated my camera to cannon EOS3 I switched to a 100 mm macro lens although 50 to 60 mm lens would also do.
-The extra working distance is grate for keeping your nose away from the ground.
+I started out using a standard 50 mm lens with extension tubes and close-up lenses.
+This worked fine, although it was a bit of a hassle having to change extension tubes all the time.
+When I updated my camera to Canon EOS3, I switched to a 100 mm macro lens, although a 50 or 60 mm lens would also do.
+The extra working distance is great for keeping your nose away from the ground.

-A remote shutter release ether wired or wireless also helps to removing any possibility of the camera shake when you operate the shutter.
-Alternatively the self timer that most cameras have can be used.
-If your camera has a mirror lock then use it too!
+A remote shutter release, wired or wireless, also helps to remove any possibility of the camera shaking when you operate the shutter.
+Alternatively, the self-timer that most cameras have can be used.
+If your camera has a mirror lock, then use it too!

-|As mentioned else ware try to choose a point of view were the light is coming in from the side.
-If its from behind you then end up working in your own or the cameras shadow.
-Making use of several reflector to balance the light or to get light under the fungus and on its stalk.
-These can be as simple as white card or a commercial product.|
+As mentioned elsewhere, try to choose a point of view where the light is coming in from the side.
+If it's from behind you, then you'll end up working in your own or the camera's shadow. making use of several reflectors to balance the light or to get light under the fungus and on its stalk.
+These can be as simple as white cards or commercial products.

-A while back I invested in a flash unit (MT-24EX) for my camera this flash has two heads and you can control the power level to each thus giving you a shadow efect.
-The results are interesting but not what I would have prefered and dont find flash works that well with fungi.
+A while back, I invested in a flash unit (MT-24EX) for my camera.
+This flash has two heads and you can control the power level for each, thus giving you a shadow effect.
+The results are interesting but not what I would have prefered and I don't find flash works that well with fungi.

-I have over time lost a few lenses from water damage and mould growing inside of the lenses.
-Due to me and the camera been caught out in the rain or using the camera in damp locations.
-These days I store my camera in humidity controlled cupboard this helps to dry out camera and camera pack and to reduce the chance of mould growing in the lens.
+I have over time lost a few lenses from water damage and mould growing inside the lenses.
+Due to me and the camera being caught out in the rain or using the camera in damp locations.
+These days, I store my camera in a humidity controlled cupboard.
+This helps to dry out the camera and camera pack and reduces the chance of mould growing in the lens.